nutsdb/nutsdb/README.md

 # NutsDB
 NutsDB is a simple, fast, embeddable and persistent key/value store written in pure Go.
 It supports fully serializable transactions and many data structures such as list、set、sorted set.
 All operations happen inside a Tx.
 Tx represents a transaction, which can be read-only or read-write.
-Read-only transactions can read values for a given bucket and given key , or iterate over keys.
+Read-only transactions can read values for a given bucket and given key , or iterate over a set of key-value pairs.
 Read-write transactions can update and delete keys from the DB.
-It also supports range or prefix queries and TTL.

 ## Motivation
 I wanted a simple, fast, embeddable and persistent key/value store written in pure Go.
 There are some options: